-The Virginia Air & Space Center features a number of aircraft that highlight more than 100 years of aviation achievements.
+The Virginia Air & Space Science Center features a number of aircraft that highlight more than 100 years of aviation achievements.
 From a replica of the 1903 Wright Flyer to a full-size DC-9 passenger jet, the Center’s aircraft depict a number of aviation firsts and milestones.

 A-6 Nose Section

 The Grumman A-6 Intruder was an American, twin jet-engine, mid-wing all-weather attack aircraft built by Grumman Aerospace.
 In service with the U.S. Navy and U.S. Marine Corps between 1963 and 1997, the Intruder was designed as an all-weather medium attack aircraft to replace the piston-engined Douglas A-1 Skyraider.
 The nose-section of an A-6 is part of an interpretive display that describes how Navy aircraft differ.

 The “Airacobra’s” unique design placed the engine behind the pilot.
 It used an Allison V-1710-85 12 cylinder, liquid-cooled, in-line engine rated at 1,200 horsepower.
 The lack of a supercharger left the Airacobra under-powered at higher altitudes, yet it was quite effective in ground attacks.
 Nearly half of the 10,000 P-39’s built were exported to the Soviet Union where the pilots were intrigued by its toughness and durability.